SEE US IN A NEW LIGHT

 Who are we?

-The Dean and Chapter of Newcastle Cathedral, Church of St Nicholas, Newcastle upon Tyne is the data controller (contact details below).
+The Dean and Chapter of The Cathedral Church of St Nicholas Newcastle upon Tyne is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.
+Our website address is https://newcastlecathedral.org.uk/

 How do we process your personal data?

-The Dean and Chapter of Newcastle Cathedral, Church of St Nicholas, Newcastle upon Tyne complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+The Dean and Chapter of The Cathedral Church of St Nicholas Newcastle upon Tyne complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 - To administer membership records;